 P. Eng., Software Developer, Parker Hannifin Canada

 After working with another UI framework and upon recommendation from an engineering department within Parker Hannifin, the team downloaded the 30 day trial of Crank Software Storyboard for evaluation.
-Using the provided samples to get a feel for ease of use and scalability of the tools, they opted to move forward with Storyboard and bought a license after only a brief evaluation.
+Using the provided samples to get a feel for the ease of use and scalability of the tools, they opted to move forward with Storyboard and bought a license after only a brief evaluation.

 One of the biggest reasons Parker was quick to select Storyboard for their project was the ease of use.
 The team had previously been challenged to get a graphical display in front of their client without significant effort and time.
 Using Storyboard they were able to efficiently design a UI based on their client’s existing application UI.
 This allowed Parker to showcase the value and capability of their electronic control HMI display and put a functional prototype in the client’s hands within days, and they were able to do it without needing final hardware.
 Due to Storyboard’s WYSIWYG design environment and the ease of updating artwork, Parker’s client was able to take the GUI and customize it on their own to suit their needs, which was a key requirement for the project.
 Features in Storyboard, such as Photoshop Re-Import functionality, make it possible for customers to update the look and feel of the design quickly and with ease.